-Over the last years, CPH has had both short term (maturity shorter than 2 years) and long term positions in government bonds but at end of 2015, all short term positions were redeemed.
-The positions in Belgian government bonds (OLOs) went up by \notin 9,4 million during 2019 due to new positions.
-The long term exposure to France ended.
-The position on Spain grows up by \notin 10.4 million during 2019.
+Over the last years, CPH has had both short term (maturity shorter than 1 year) and long-term positions in government bonds but at end of 2015, all short-term positions were redeemed.
+The positions in Belgian government bonds (OLOs) went up by \in 13 million during 2021 due to new positions.
+The position on Poland and Czech Republic came to maturity during 2021.